Tactics for Good Hearing

 Explaining Your Hearing

-In the first graph opposite:
+In the first graph below:

 – The vertical axis represents volume which is measured in decibels (dB).
 Sounds become louder from the top down – softest near the top of the graph.